 Secondly, an athlete who hasn’t played in the Palaro for 2 years.

 Was included in the girls.
-At the same time, several gold medalists were not included in the trip.
+At the same time, and did not include several gold medalists in the trip.

 While we haven’t done the data yet on the other countries (that is to come).

 It’s unlikely this team will exceed the 6 gold medals won in 2018 or if half of these athletes will win awards.

 Several athletes who were more qualified were left out of this team.